 7 Fast Business Loans for Funding in a Pinch

-Below are our recommendations for getting a business loan as fast as possible:
+Below are some recommendations for getting a business loan as fast as possible:

 Quick Working Capital Business Loans

-Working capital loans can be used for almost any purpose that helps your company pay for its operating expenses or take advantage of a business opportunity.
+Working capital loans can be used for a variety of purposes that can help your company pay for its operating expenses or take advantage of a business opportunity.

-Interest rates vary significantly, from 7% to 99% annually, but you can get a working capital loan in as little as 48 hours.
+Interest rates vary significantly, from 7% to 99% annually, but you could potentially get a working capital loan in as little as 48 hours.

-Working capital loans require little paperwork and can be available even with poor credit.
+Working capital loans require little paperwork and may be available even with poor credit.